 When looking for a manufacturer that will provide you with quality, savings, and a quick turnaround, it’s essential to consider the location of your facility.
 While many companies are moving overseas in search of cheaper production and labor costs, it often pays to keep your company based right here in the United States.
 In fact, there are numerous benefits to choosing a manufacturer based in the United States over those found abroad––, especially in the long run.
 Below, we discuss seven of the main advantages.

 Last week we featured a blog post by guest author Benn Lamm focusing on how to look for American made products.
-He offered several great tips on how to determine where a product was made while you're looking for American-made products this holiday season.
+He offered several great tips on how to determine where a product was made while you're looking for American-made products.

 American Made Matters, an organization dedicated to educating consumers on the importance of buying American-made products, is holding the 4th annual American Made Matters Day on November 19th.
 The purpose of the event is for consumers to buy at least one U.S.-made product on this day, and to encourage consumers to buy made-in-USA products throughout the upcoming 2016 holiday season to show their support for U.S. manufacturing.